A Game Theoretic Framework for Model Based Reinforcement Learning: Model Based RL as a Two Player Game

 \section{Model Based RL as a Two Player Game}

-In order to capture the interactions between model learning and policy optimization, we formulate MBRL as the following two-player general sum game (we refer to this as the MBRL game):
+In order to capture the interactions between model and policy learning, we formulate MBRL as the following two-player general sum game (ref. as MBRL game)

-We use $\mu_\world^\policy = \frac{1}{T} \sum_{t=0}^T P(s_t=s, a_t=a)$ to denote the average state visitation distribution when executing the policy in the world.
+We use $\mu_\world^\policy = \frac{1}{T} \sum_{t=0}^T P(s_t=s, a_t=a)$ to denote the average state visitation distribution.
 The policy player maximizes performance in the learned model, while the model player minimizes prediction error under policy player's induced state distribution.
-This is a game since the players can only pick their own parameters while their payoffs depend on the parameters of both players.
+This is a game since the objective of each player depends on the parameters of both players.

-The above formulation separates MBRL into the constituent components of policy optimization (planning) and generative model learning.
+The above formulation separates MBRL into the constituent components of policy learning (planning) and generative model learning.
 At the same time, it exposes that the two components are closely intertwined and must be considered together in order to succeed in MBRL.
 We discuss algorithms for solving the game in Section~\ref{sec:algorithms}, and first focus on the equilibrium properties of the MBRL game.
-Theorem~\ref{game_theorem} presents an informal version of our theoretical result; a more formal version of the theorem and proof is provided in Appendix~\ref{appendix:theory}.
 Our results establish that at (approximate) Nash equilibrium of the MBRL game: (1) the model can accurately simulate and predict the performance of the policy; (2) the policy is near-optimal.

-\begin{theorem} (Global performance of approximate equilibrium pair; informal) Suppose we have a pair of policy and model, $(\policy, \model)$, such that simultaneously
+\begin{theorem} (Global perf. of equilibrium pair; informal) Suppose we have a pair of policy and model, $(\policy, \model)$, such that simultaneously